Dentistry

 Studies show women are more likely than men to feel self-conscious about their smile.
 Women are 70% more likely than males to experience a negative psychological impact related to dental aesthetics.

-You don’t need to hide your smile, or teeth due to how they look.
-In fact many people are considering cosmetic surgery.
-These surgeries aren’t an aesthetic that people are chasing, rather they are confidence boosters and happiness drivers.
+You don’t need to hide your smile or teeth due to how they look.
+In fact, many people are considering cosmetic surgery.
+These surgeries aren’t about chasing an aesthetic; they are confidence boosters and drivers of happiness.

 Composite bonding and veneers are two ways you bring these goals to life.
-They both fix a number of issues like; chips, gaps, and teeth discoloration.
-While both are very similar procedures, each stands alone in terms of; budget, durability, and desired results.
+They both address a range of issues, including chips, gaps, and tooth discolouration.
+While both are very similar procedures, each stands alone in terms of budget, durability, and desired results.

 Here’s an example of how composite bonding can transform a smile: